candidelabs/candide-contracts/README.md

 Normal operations of the Account do not require the approval of added Guardians in the module.

 Owners of the account decide the threshold for the number of guardians needed for recovery, as well as the number of guardians.
 A typical single-owner account can have 3 guardians with a threshold of 2.
-This increases the likelihood that a single guardian can overtake the account.
+This decreases the likelihood that a single guardian can overtake the account.

 Owners are encouraged to ask their guardians to provide fresh addresses.
 This makes them private and eliminates the possibility of malicious guardians cooperating against an owner.
 By design, a guardian does not need to necessarily store value in their account to maintain their duties, even during a recovery process.

+Once the recovery is initiated, the owners have until the `delayPeriod` to cancel the recovery, if the initiation was done with malicious intent.
+Once the `delayPeriod` is over, anyone can finalize the recovery to update the ownership of that particular Safe Wallet.

 Account Recovery interfaces can be built with or without a backend service:

 - An interface without a backend service can simply let each guardian submit their signatures separately.
-Once the threshold is meant, anyone can call execute recovery to start the recovery period.
+Once the threshold is met, anyone can call execute recovery to start the recovery period.

 - An interface that leverages a backend service can aggregate guardians' signatures so that only the last guardian executes the transaction and pay gas fees.
 This is similar to how Safe's interface works when multiple owners for a multi-sig sign transactions before submitting them.